norcalbiostat/Learn_R/README.md

 # Learn_R

-A base project to use in R Studio Cloud for remote Math 130 students
+This repository contains files for remote students to learn Math 130 by way of [R Studio Cloud](https://rstudio.cloud/).